civo/docs/content/docs/machine-learning/creating-a-new-kubeflow-notebook.md

 You can specify a workspace volume (new or existing) to be mounted as a PVC Volume on your home directory.

 :::tipPersistent data volumes
-A StatefulSet assigns unique identifiers to each pod and allows you to easily store and track data in a persistent data volume, however, an important thing to remeber is that this is a completely separate entity and has an independent lifecycle from the pods.
-The persistent volume is a cluster resource like a node inside the cluster.
-This abstracts out a lot of details on how storage is provided from how it is consumed, it retrieves data needed for analysis from the main storage and writes back changes as needed
+A StatefulSet assigns unique identifiers to each pod and allows you to easily store and track data in a persistent data volume.
+However, an important thing to remember is that this is a completely separate Kubernetes entity and has an independent lifecycle from the cluster's pods.

-The persistent data volume is connected to a particular pod by a persistent volume claim, these allow a user to consume abstract storage resources.
-In the instance that you delete the notebook server, the data still persists in the persistent data volume assigned to that pod and if a new notebook server is created, it would be able to access the same data from the same persistent data volume.
+The persistent data volume is connected to a particular pod by a Persistent Volume Claim (PVC).
+These allow a user to consume abstract storage resources.
+In the case that you delete the notebook server, the data still persists in the persistent data volume assigned to that pod and if a new notebook server is created, it would be able to access the same data from the same persistent data volume.
 :::

 ### Data volume